 Rockford is a somewhat small city located in the state of Michigan.
 With a population of 6,391 people and six constituent neighborhoods, Rockford is the 181st largest community in Michigan.

 Also of interest is that Rockford has more people living here who work in computers and math than 95% of the places in the US.

 The per capita income in Rockford in 2018 was $32,557, which is upper middle income relative to Michigan and the nation.
 This equates to an annual income of $130,228 for a family of four.
 However, Rockford contains both very wealthy and poor people as well.

 The most common language spoken in Rockford is English.
-Other important languages spoken here include Slavic languages and Spanish.
+Other important languages spoken here include Polish and Spanish.